kubernetes/website/content/en/docs/reference/using-api/server-side-apply.md

   to be specified.

-It is strongly recommended for controllers to always force conflicts on objects that the own and manage, since they might not be able to resolve or act on these conflicts.
+It is strongly recommended for controllers to always force conflicts on objects that they own and manage, since they might not be able to resolve or act on these conflicts.

 ## Transferring ownership